Miaopashi/raftr-kv-demo/README.md

 ## Building

-This repository uses [hashicorp/raft]([GitHub - hashicorp/raft: Golang implementation of the Raft consensus protocol](https://github.com/hashicorp/raft)), so you'll need Go version 16+ installed.
+This repository uses [hashicorp-raft]([GitHub - hashicorp/raft: Golang implementation of the Raft consensus protocol](https://github.com/hashicorp/raft)), so you'll need Go version 16+ installed.

 There are two port needed in a single node (such as: 8080, 8079, one for HTTP service, the other for raft RPC). they can be set by `-haddr` and `-raddr`.